OPEN SEA LAB 3.0 HACKATHON

 - Challenge 1 – Protecting and restoring marine & freshwater biodiversity

-How might we leverage EMODnet to evolve a true trans-European nature network that protects our sea areas; restore rivers or scale up nature-based solutions that improve the resilience of coastal communities?
+How might we leverage EMODnet to evolve a true trans-European nature network that protects our sea areas; to restore rivers or to scale up nature-based solutions that improve the resilience of coastal communities?

 - Challenge 2 – Eliminating pollution of our ocean, seas, and waters

 How might we leverage EMODnet to reduce microplastics and plastic litter at sea or to reduce the use and risk of chemical pesticides, through innovative solutions or improved international governance?

 - Challenge 3 – Making the blue economy carbon-neutral and circular

 How might we leverage EMODnet to eliminate or sequester greenhouse gas emissions from maritime economic activities; develop zero-carbon and low impact aquaculture; promote low-carbon, multi-purpose use of the marine and water space; or mobilise the ocean and inland water’s potential for carbon-free energy?

 - Challenge 4 – Contributing to the UN Decade of Ocean Science for Sustainable Development

 How might we leverage EMODnet to advance a digital knowledge system that supports international collaboration towards better understanding, monitoring, forecasting and protecting the Ocean?